GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 - Fill in the following boxes:
      - **Name:** test-api, you can give any name here.
      - **Hosts:** `<your-server-host>`, `Tip: Press Enter to accept value`.
 This is the host of your gluu gateway proxy.
-This is the host that will be requested in the browser after configuration.
+This is the host that will be requested in the angular app.
 I have install GG on my server `gluu.local.org`.
 The rest of the tutorial will use `gluu.local.org` as an example, replace it with your host.
 Check the [Kong docs](https://docs.konghq.com/2.0.x/proxy/#routes-and-matching-capabilities) for more routing capabilities.

 ![angular-demo2](../img/angular-demo-2.png)